 Once your placeholders are in place, go back to settings and click on "Offer Templates." - From here, you'll be able to see your existing offer letter templates, edit them, or create a new offer template.

-Clicking on "Create offer Template" allows you to begin building a new offer template.
+Clicking on "Create offer Template" allows you to build a new offer template.
 You'll fill in the template name.
-Next, you'll pick which Trakstar Hire user is the "Signatory" or, the internal signer for your company on this letter.
+Next, you'll pick which Trakstar Hire user is the "Signatory" or the internal signer for your company on this letter.

 Lastly, you'll upload your offer letter template.
 The offer letter template can be uploaded in a .docx format.
-This is the actual offer letter you will be sending, complete with the desired placeholders.
-Placeholders are case sensitive, and must be entered as all lower case within the double curly brackets.
-You may already have an offer letter your team uses that you can edit and add the placeholders too, or, you're welcome to tweak our sample document.
+This is the actual offer letter you will be sent, complete with the desired placeholders.
+Placeholders are case sensitive and must be entered as all lower case within the double curly brackets.
+You may already have an offer letter your team uses that you can edit and add the placeholders too, or you're welcome to tweak our sample document.
 Download it directly from here.

 When you upload your document, you'll notice the placeholders you had created turn yellow.
 This means we've identified them as places you'll be able to fill in when generating the letter to the actual candidate.
-If you have included any bracketed placeholders which don't highlight in yellow, you can manage your placeholders via the "View all offer placeholders" link.
+You can manage your placeholders via the "View all offer placeholders" link if you have included any bracketed placeholders that don't highlight in yellow.